Yokohama Tire Manufacturing Virginia, LLC (YTMV)

 Organizational Governance

-For fiscal 2022, the slogan of our action plan is “Don’t Limit your Challenges, challenge your limits – Analyze thoroughly before making plan – Take Action with Speed”.
+For fiscal 2023, the slogan of our action plan was “Promotion of Improvement, Gather the Facts, Analyze Thoroughly, Find Root Cause – Take Action with Speed”.

 We shall continue to place an emphasis on communication and teamwork, and conduct initiatives that are aimed at achieving targets as has been the case up until now.